4 Reasons Why Vitamin C Is Your Skin’s Best FriendReading Time: 7 minutes

 One of vitamin C’s main jobs is to add oxygen and hydrogen to the amino acids proline and lysine in order to turn them into their collagen forms (hydroxyproline and hydroxylysine, respectfully) .

 Without a hefty amount of vitamin C in the skin, collagen production inevitably slows.
 This causes skin to sag and may even raise your risk of skin-related conditions and melanoma.
-According to a 2015 study conducted at Queen Mary University in London, having adequate amounts of certain types of collagen in the skin (namely Type VII) may even help prevent skin cancer .
+According to a 2015 animal study conducted at Queen Mary University in London, having adequate amounts of certain types of collagen in the skin (namely Type VII) may even help prevent skin cancer in individuals with the genetic skin condition RDEB .

 What About Topical Vitamin C?